You Know You Live on Ambergris Caye, Belize When…

 Rain brings about a wide range of emotions

 During the busy season (late December thru May) we see almost no rain.
-People rejoice when it first comes…the flowers! the cisterns! the dust!
+People rejoice when it first comes…the flowers! the cisterns!

 You stock up when you visit the US states